 For each of your database tables, WordPress uses wp_ as a prefix by default.
 If you still use this default prefix, you make SQL injections and the execution of automated database-related scripts easier for hackers.
 This is why you need to change the prefix immediately.

 11. Protecting WP Admin and Login Pages with a Password

 Hackers will attempt to run DDoS attacks and they’ll request your wp-admin folder and login page without any restriction if you don’t protect them with an additional password on your server side which will prevent those requests.

 You can protect your admin and login page with a password directly from your cPanel, by using the following steps:

 Click on “Password Protect Directories,” then select “Web Root (public_html/www)” and click “Go.”

 In the list select the “public_html” folder, the new screen at the top will say “Set permissions for /home/user/public_html/” and write down your login/password.

-Go back to the home cPanel screen, the icon is at the top left and click on “File Manager”, select “Home Directory”, check “Show Hidden Files (dotfiles).” and click Go.
+Go back to the home cPanel screen, the icon is at the top left and click on “File Manager”, select “Home Directory”, then check “Show Hidden Files (dotfiles).” and click Go.

 You should now be in /home/user, look for the .htaccess file, if it doesn’t and enter the following code inside: